 Photography’s importance in today’s society

-The world’s first photograph was taken nearly two centuries ago in 1826, but it took between eight hours and two days to develop.
-It wasn’t until 1901 that photography became more widespread, when the Kodak Brownie came on the market with the slogan “you press the button, we’ll do the rest”.
+It’s crazy to think that the world’s first photograph was taken nearly two centuries ago in 1826, but it took between eight hours and two days to develop!
+It wasn’t until 1901 that photography became more widespread, when the Kodak Browni came on the market with the slogan “you press the button, we’ll do the rest”.

 Since then, from fashion photography to photojournalism, images have changed our society in a plethora of different ways, but what makes photography so important in the 21st century?